wilmixjemin8/H-/README.md

 JDollar -H@ is  invented by  wilmix   jemin  j   at  oct   2015.

 H@  is   easy  to  establish  connection   with  WDBAJ$.
+H@   is  used  in  cloud  computing..

 H@  is  one  of   the  best   ORM  tools  of  all  Technologies.